codewars/docs/content/curation/howtos/fixing.md

 Users with sufficient privileges can approve their own forks without waiting for a review.

-When a reviewer requests further improvements, they can be added to the same fork.
+When a reviewer requests further improvements, they can be added to the same fork by its author.
 It is not necessary to fork a fork if it hasn't been approved or rejected.
 However, if the fork has already been merged and further improvements are required, it must be re-forked.
 Editing an approved fork is possible, but there is no way to merge the new changes into the kata.

 ## Pitfall: editing descriptions